Can the Gran Chaco halt deforestation and provide food?

 “Livestock farmers need to know about sustainability.
 We are not just livestock breeders, we are also food producers.
 And this has to be created in a sustainable way,” said Carlos Pedretti, owner of the Ganadera Alborada beef company in Paraguay.
 “I am interested in understanding all this and helping with my efforts and those of my company.”

-Gustavo Idigoras, president of the Oil Industry Chamber of the Argentine Republic (CIARA), argued that the Covid-19 pandemic has brought about a disruptive change in the way we think about food production – for the better: “We are seeing a transformation of the sector, based on environmental criteria and the circular economy.”
+Gustavo Idigoras, president of the Argentine Edible Oil Association (CIARA), argued that the Covid-19 pandemic has brought about a disruptive change in the way we think about food production – for the better: “We are seeing a transformation of the sector, based on environmental criteria and the circular economy.”

 The Gran Chaco’s people and biodiversity